Zenduty/docs/docs/Sumologic.md

 ![](/img/Integrations/Sumologic/1.png)

 7. In the URL field, add the Webhook URL copied from before.
-In the

 8. In the payload section, paste the following:

 ```
 {
-  "alert_status": "critical"
+  "alert_status": "critical",
   "search_name": "{{SearchName}}",
   "search_description": "{{SearchDescription}}",
   "search_query": "{{SearchQuery}}",